ChromaCat248/zwin/README.md

 # ZWin
 Mouse-driven tiling window manager (unfinished)

-No tiling functionality yet since there is also no (working) window management functionality
+Tiling functionality has not been implemented as of yet